 “He yawned.”
 I reply.
 “Nobody told Stoley that it was okay to think about his wife, even if he did so for hours.
-Nobody told him that it was okay to remember, not even his children.
+Nobody told him that it was okay to remember, and to grieve, not even his children.
 They were too busy trying to help him get over his loss to see that he needed to celebrate his love.
 Stoley went home and slept like a baby, and never had another sleepless night since.”
 I turn around to face Ron, then point to something behind him.
 “Do you see that?”
 I ask.
-Ron looks over to where I’m pointing to the bottle inside the glass cabinet behind him.
+Ron looks over to where I’m pointing to the bottle in the glass cabinet behind him.
 “That is a 1965 bottle of Rare Edition Remy Martin Cognac… valued at $5,175.00.”
 Ron whistles.
 “Stoley gave that to me.
 He bought it at auction and he was going to use it to take some pills so that he could go and be with his wife.
 And when I helped him out of his sleep-deprived ‘depression,’ he gave it to me instead.”

 “That’s a wonderful story, Ana, but why are you telling me this?”
 Ron asks.

 “There are 52 weeks in a year, Ron.
 Fifty-two.
 I spent the better part of half of that time in that room trying to help people that didn’t want to be helped.
 Out of 100 people, I only helped Stoley.
 He’s the only one.
 I can’t help people who don’t want to be helped.
 I can’t point you to the light if you refuse to look in that direction.
 I can’t pull you out of misery if you like it there.
 And week after week after week of 99 out of 100 participants that seemed to want to wallow in darkness was consuming me.
 I was a ticking time bomb and I didn’t even know it.
 It was just waiting to explode.
 And yes, Grey was demeaning, obnoxious, and rude, but he was just the catalyst to the avalanche that was waiting to happen.
-So you see, I don’t think I acted or spoke in haste last night.
+So, you see, I don’t think I acted or spoke in haste last night.
 If anything, I think I waited too long.
 And if I hadn’t waited so long, maybe I wouldn’t have been so disrespectful to Mr. Grey.
-So you’ll get your wish.
+So, you’ll get your wish.
 In my own time, I will be apologizing to Mr. Grey for my outburst, but I won’t be coming back to the center.”
 Ron looks down and sighs heavily.

 “Well, you’ve answered one of my questions.
 Now I need to know the answer to this one.”
 He put Grey’s file on my desk.
 I know what’s in it, so I don’t need to open it.